-Winter camping is a little different to summer camping, you have to be prepared.
+Winter camping is a little different from summer camping, you have to be prepared.
 Even staying in your motorhome or caravan can have its challenges; such as ensuring your insurance is up to date and your caravan is protected from the weather.
 With so many UK campsites offering superb winter places to stay and explore, we thought we’d share our top tips with you.

 The days are getting shorter, meaning you have less time to arrive at your destination.
 So it’s a good idea to check your route before leaving.
-Also, try to avoid driving on poorly lit roads, especially when towing a caravan, as there may be potholes and other hazards which are difficult to see.
+Also, try to avoid driving on poorly lit roads, especially when towing a caravan, as there may be potholes and other hazards that are difficult to see.

 Top tip; keep spare blankets and coats in the car, they will be useful if you break down in the cold or if your main bedding gets damp.

 Layers are key when it comes to keeping warm inside your tent.
 Pack well using our winter camping checklist.
-Cotton clothing doesn’t insulate well, so instead try a fleece with waterproof jacket.
+Cotton clothing doesn’t insulate well, so instead try a fleece with a waterproof jacket.
 Your shoes are also important – you don’t want to be walking around in wet shoes that take forever to dry!
-Get yourself some boots with a waterproof shell and take a few pairs of warm, loose fitting woolly socks.
+Get yourself some boots with a waterproof shell and take a few pairs of warm, loose-fitting woolly socks.
 And don’t forget the extra socks for bedtime!

 Keep warm by keeping in your body heat.
 If you don’t want to go as far as a full balaclava, wear a skiing hat will prevent heat loss whilst keeping your head and ears cosy.